congthinh2132/Well-anomaly-detection/README.md

 This project implements a robust **Semi-Supervised Anomaly Detection** system for oil well downhole sensors.
 By leveraging historical sensor data (Pressure and Temperature), the system detects abnormal behaviors that could indicate sensor failures, equipment malfunction, or irregular well operations.

-The core philosophy is **Novelty Detection**: models are trained exclusively on "Normal" operational data to learn the baseline behavior.
-During inference, significant deviations from this baseline are flagged as anomalies.
-To reduce false positives in the noisy sensor data, a **Sliding Window Smoothing** technique is applied to raw predictions.
+The primary objective is to identify abnormal behaviors—such as sensor failures, equipment malfunctions, or irregular well operations—by analyzing historical pressure and temperature readings.
+Our approach is grounded in the philosophy of **Novelty Detection**, where models are trained exclusively on "Normal" operational data to establish a baseline of expected behavior.
+During inference, any significant deviation from this learned baseline is flagged as a potential anomaly.
+To address the inherent noise in high-frequency sensor data, we have implemented a **Sliding Window Smoothing** post-processing technique, which significantly reduces false positives and enhances the reliability of our alerts.

 ## 📊 The Dataset

-The analysis uses high-frequency sensor data stored in Parquet format (`WELL-00025_20200629194141.parquet`) of only one well.
-Because each well has its own safety situation.
+The foundation of this analysis is high-frequency sensor data stored in the Parquet file format (WELL-00025_20200629194141.parquet), sourced from the comprehensive Petrobras 3W Dataset.
+This dataset is renowned for capturing the complex dynamics of offshore oil production.

 ### Selected Features
 After correlation analysis and feature selection, the following key sensors were utilized: